-“I didn’t know about the dragons,” the elf said, looking nervous.
-“We should return to Amber Ledge and get help.
+“I didn’t know about the dragons,” the Besherman said, looking nervous.
+“We should return to Amber Ridge and get help.
 If there are this many of these devils around, there’s something important going on here.
 It’ll take Udirian soldiers to clear out this camp.”

-I heard nothing.
-I looked back and saw that the elf had already mounted his nightsaber and was quietly fleeing the scene.
+I heard no response.
+I looked back and saw that the Besherman had already mounted his horse and was quietly leaving.
 I couldn’t really blame him, but I wasn’t too keen on where that left me.
 I was alone, unprepared, and heavily outnumbered.
 The deserter would probably get the backup I needed, but it would take far too long to wait for that.

 I froze, but I doubt it did any good.
 A moment later there was a much smaller flash of light and a woman appeared right in front of me.
-The woman’s face, while contorted with anger, was still human.
+The woman’s face, while contorted with anger, looked surprisingly hollow.
 Her clothes were tattered and torn, her hair at least as matted and dirty as my own.
 She looked awful, and smelled it too.
 I was shocked by her state of being.

 I stood my ground, locking eyes with her for a moment so that she could really gauge my own determination.
-I wanted her to know I wasn’t some fresh recruit from Stormwind.
-I had faced dangerous people before, and frankly, she failed to shock me.
+I wanted her to know I wasn’t some fresh recruit from Stonehaven.
+I had faced dangerous people before, and frankly, she failed to impress me on any level.

-“What do you seek, mage?” she asked with a hiss.
+“What do you seek, assailant?” she asked with a hiss.